chrisns/talks/PolicyAsVersionedCodeLightning.md

 ![bg](./images/policy4.png)

 <!--
-Don't know what teams are really doing.
+Don't know what teams are doing.
 -->

 ---